 For some, making espresso is science.
 We’ve always seen it more

 as art.
-And with art and design, materials matter.
+With art and design, materials matter.

-AnZa is about choosing different materials—materials that seem
+AnZa is about choosing different materials—materials that provoke a

 response and encourage a relationship.
 Our goal is to reward the